top of page

 The questions of earliest and most enduring interest to me in this regard are, firstly, whether God exists, and, secondly, whether extramental reality has a normative component (and if so, what that component is like).

-To an increasingly large extent, I’m also interested in questions of meta-metaphysics concerning key relations between mind, language, and the world.
+To an increasingly large extent I’m also interested in questions of meta-metaphysics concerning key relations between mind, language, and the world.

 Philosophy of Religion

-That said, of late my preferred approach in the philosophy of religion has been to prioritize figuring out which are the best theisms and naturalisms for the purposes of proper pairwise comparison (cf. Oppy, Naturalism and Religion, 2018).
+I am interested in arguments for and against the existence of God.
+That said, of late my preferred approach in the philosophy of religion has been to prioritize figuring out which are the best theisms and naturalisms for the purposes of proper pairwise comparison (compare Oppy, Naturalism and Religion, 2018).
 To a large extent this simply means doing philosophy (i.e. figuring out the best views of things), and such philosophy needn't always (and frequently doesn't) fall within the bounds of the philosophy of religion.

 Among the cases where such philosophy has fallen within the bounds of the philosophy of religion, two such projects spawned papers (described in greater detail below).
 The first was a criticism of Robert Adams's (Finite and Infinite Goods, 1999) reductive account of goodness as Godlikeness of a certain sort.
 The second was a criticism of Joshua Rasmussen's (How Reason Can Lead to God, 2019; Is God the Best Explanation of Things?, 2019) hypothesis that God is fundamentally perfect, and that God's perfection somehow explains God's possession of the perfections.
-A version of this paper is currently under review.

 Normativity